bologer/anycomment.io/readme.txt

 * Comments do no inherit any of the currently active theme styles.
 Meaning that comments will not be broken by styles you have.
 * Get latest plugin update news directly in the dashboard, don't miss a thing
 * Integration with [Akismet](https://wordpress.org/plugins/akismet/) & [WP User Avatar](https://wordpress.org/plugins/wp-user-avatar/), to specify customized avatars
-* All comments stored in your own database.
-We do not create extra tables for these reasons.
-We reuse native comment's table, so all of the default WordPress functionality comes out of the box.

 = TODO features =
 * Option: customization of comment styles